orlof/xcb3-ext/readme.md

 - `CALL Draw(0, 0, 319, 199, MODE_SET)` and `CALL Draw(0, 199, 319, 0, MODE_SET)`:
   These lines draw two diagonal lines on the screen.
 The first line is drawn from the top-left to the bottom-right, and the second line is drawn from the bottom-left to the top-right, both in the foreground color.

-- `CALL Text(9, 2, 1, TRANSPARENT, TRUE, "Hello World", CWORD(CHARSET_LOWERCASE))`:
+- `CALL Text(9, 2, 1, TRANSPARENT, TRUE, "Hello World", CHARSET_LOWERCASE)`:
   This writes the text "Hello World" to the screen starting at cell (9, 2).
-The text is in the foreground color, the background is set to transparent, the text is doubled in size in the x-direction, and it uses the uppercase/lowercase character set from ROM memory defined by `CWORD(CHARSET_LOWERCASE)`.
+The text is in the foreground color, the background is set to transparent, the text is doubled in size in the x-direction, and it uses the uppercase/lowercase character set from ROM memory defined by `CHARSET_LOWERCASE`.

 ## API Documentation